 The Emergency Scenario

 The ability of the bundle protocol to transport critical data, even over disrupted networks, is a special advantage in a scenario where there is an emergency or malfunction that disrupts communications.
 Consider a scenario where an explosion has disabled many surface (lunar or Mars) systems, but there are several surface DTN nodes storing bundles that include the last few video frames before the anomaly.
 As relay satellites pass overhead, there can be multiple routes to deliver those last few video frames or continued live anomaly video from those DTN nodes to mission control.
-The resulting imagery may be priceless key evidence for an accident investigation to determine the cause of the event.
-And this is enabled because of the store-and-forward disruption tolerant capabilities of the streaming service over the bundle protocol.
+The resulting imagery may be key evidence for an accident investigation to determine the cause of the event.
+Such a capability is enabled because of the store-and-forward disruption tolerant capabilities of the streaming service over the bundle protocol.

 When utilizing DTN for emergency video, the specifics of video encoding should be considered.
 In catastrophic emergencies, the amount of telemetry will increase while the available bandwidth will likely decrease.
 Changing the priority of specific frames of video is one way to increase the likelihood that video will get to the emergency teams.
 This priority increase can either based upon their importance with regards to the decoding of the stream (such as I-Frames, provided that the codec utilizes them), or in specific time-ranges (immediately prior and after the off-nominal or emergency event).